SparkBotDev/logging-library-plugins/packages/core/README.md

     <img src="https://github.com/SparkBotDev/.github/raw/main/assets/images/readme-banner.png" alt="">
 </div>

-@sparkbot/plugin-logger is the default plugin installed in a new [Spark⚡️Bot](https://github.com/SparkBotDev/SparkBot) project.
-It logs to the console.
+_@sparkbot/plugin-logger_ is the default logging library plugin installed in a new [Spark⚡️Bot](https://github.com/SparkBotDev/SparkBot) project.
+It logs using [pino](https://getpino.io/#/), and can be configured to use any pino v7 transport.

 It also contains the interface and abstract class that must be extended to create new plugins.